dwarning/VA-Models/README.md

 Other way (as shown in the example files) is the load command *pre_osdi ../../osdilibs/bsimcmg.osdi* in the NGSPICE control section.
 You can also extend the ngspice environment variable SPICE_LIB_DIR to your_path/code/osdilibs

+Third and preferable option is to use NGSPICE_OSDI_DIR environment variable in your $HOME/.profile (linux) or Windows environment variables with the path to the *.osdi file.

 It is important that the *.model* card use the name of the Verilog-A module, e.g. in case of bsimcmg: *.model BSIMCMG_N bsimcmg_va*.